Hover over the buttons to see the contents of each page.

 ~45-65%, ~35%, ~20-0%

-Straight-forward; both her Elemental Burst and Elemental Skill should be leveled in tandem to one another as both are integral as an Off-field DPS, while Normal Attacks have less of a priority.
+Lisa's Elemental Burst and Elemental Skill should be leveled in tandem as both are integral as an Off-field DPS, while Normal Attacks have less of an importance.
+If in a Quicken team, leveling Lisa to 90 is also a priority.

-Supportive builds are more or less just less invested Off-field DPS builds, so the same priorities apply, although there are cases where not using her Elemental Skill is preferred, in which case only her Elemental Burst should be leveled.
+Supportive builds are more or less just less invested Off-field DPS builds, so the same priorities apply.
+Do note there are cases where not using her Elemental Skill is preferred, in which case only leveling her Elemental Burst is necessary.

 Reaction DPS